What you’ll learn about top-ups

 Your financial situation

 Can you comfortably afford the increased repayments?
 Keep in mind that borrowing more will involve additional repayments and potentially a different loan term.
 Your lender will also take your financial situation into account – including your savings, outgoings and other debt accounts – when considering whether or not approve your loan increase.
 Use our mortgage calculator to see what an increased loan amount could mean for your repayments.
 You can also use our repayment calculator to check how your loan size and repayment type affects your repayment amount.
+Additionally, if rates change, you can use our rate change calculator to see how the changes will impact you.

 Tips for staying in control of your debt